tguild/vehicle_signal_specification/docs-gen/content/rule_set/includes.md

     #include <filename> [prefix]

 The ```<filename>``` part specifies the path, relative to the file with the ```#include``` directive, to the vspec file to replace the directive with.
+Additionally, include paths to search for the file can be added when using `vss-tools` using the `-I/--include-dirs`.
+The order of include paths to be searched is first the relative path of the vspec specifying the include and then given include paths in the given order.

 The optional ```[prefix]``` specifies a branch name to be prepended to all signal entries in the included file.
 This allows a vspec file